louisscruz/dailydownbeat/README.md

 New music's most relevant news.

 ## Contribute
-If you'd like to contribute to DailyDownbeat, send a push request.
+If you'd like to contribute to DailyDownbeat, send a pull request.